mihiryerande/project-euler-096/README.md

 By solving all fifty puzzles find the sum of the 3-digit numbers found in the top left corner of each solution grid;
 for example, 483 is the 3-digit number found in the top left corner of the solution grid above.

+## Method of Solving

+I know this could be solved programmatically without too much effort, but I just felt like doing the puzzles myself anyway.

+This was my process:
+* Raw puzzles file downloaded from *Project Euler* and saved here as **sudoku.txt**
+* Wrote and executed **parse_sudoku.py** to format it a bit more nicely
+* Output of that went to **sudoku_formatted.txt**
+* Created a "interface" in Excel to solve the puzzles myself in file **sudoku.xls**
+* Copy-pasted puzzles into sheet and solved one-by-one
+* Used Excel to aggregate the sum of the top-left numbers of the puzzles